 The film has been shot within a budget of Rs 70 lakh.

 When afaqs! talked about the ad to some from the advertising fraternity, most were of the view that the execution really stood out, while the film hardly had any creative idea.

 Nilesh Vaidya, creative director, Euro RSCG, says, "The idea of a woman appearing to give you a come-on, when she's not, is as old as Ericsson mobile phones.
 So, let's keep the idea aside and focus on the execution."

 Though he finds the execution quite different from whatever else is happening in this category, the effects, he says, remind him of the horror film, The Ring.
 He adds, "I have a strong feeling of 'I've seen this execution somewhere', but all said and done, the TVC will stay in the mind."

 Sujay Shetty, director, Whodunit Films finds the crushing, blasting and the high-speed shots impressive, though he feels there's hardly anything on the story front.

 He says, "A lot of people have shot films which comprise of detailed singular shots of things getting crushed, thrown or blasted.
-But what sets this film apart is the way a number of such shots have been edited and put together to make sense, along with a unique soundtrack."Think you can write a better article than this one?
-If you want to be a full-time journalist with us, send your CV to email@example.com.
+But what sets this film apart is the way a number of such shots have been edited and put together to make sense, along with a unique soundtrack."Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days